 The final result is the client is unhappy and you as a wedding photographer lose money in spite of working so hard.

-There is another factor, most photographers are afraid of talking about wedding contracts with their clients.
-The common reason quoted is that they are afraid of losing the wedding.
+Most photographers are afraid of talking about wedding contracts with their clients.
+The common reason quoted is that they are afraid of losing the wedding client.
 They are fearful of how they will be perceived by their couples.

 I am breaking this myth.
-You will be perceived as a professional who knows his craft as well as business.
+Guys this is 2021 and you will be perceived as a professional who knows his craft as well as business.

 Ask yourself why you are not okay with being professional.

-You need to modify and suit your own needs.
-You have to add clauses which work for you and sort your business problems which you face frequently.
+You need to modify the wedding photography contract template as per your own needs..
+You have to add clauses that work for you and sort your wedding business problems that you face frequently.

-Let me share a few important clauses or info you need to include irrespective of your business location.
+Let me share a few important clauses and wedding photographer contract tips or info you need to include irrespective of your business location.

 Details of the bride and groom: